wireapp/wire-server-deploy/offline/wiab-staging.md

 A sample inventory is available at [ansible/inventory/demo/wiab-staging.yml](https://github.com/wireapp/wire-server-deploy/blob/master/ansible/inventory/demo/wiab-staging.yml).

-*Note: Replace example.com with your physical machine address where KVM is available and adjust other variables accordingly.*
+*Note: Replace example.com with your physical machine address where KVM is available and adjust other variables like ansible_user and ansible_ssh_private_key_file.
+The SSH user for ansible `ansible_user` should have password-less `sudo` access.
+The physical host should be running Ubuntu 22.04.*

 **Step 3: Run the VM and network provision**